TropNNC: Structured Neural Network Compression Using Tropical Geometry: Compression Algorithm

-Using these ideas, we can fuse a batch normalization layer with its preceding convolutional or linear layer.
-This enables two approaches for applying our algorithm to networks with batch normalization.
-The first approach involves fusing all layers of the network beforehand, resulting in a fully fused network without batch normalization.
-The second approach performs fusion during the compression process, applying it layer-by-layer as each layer is compressed.
-For the second approach, we made a notable observation during our experiments, although the reasoning behind it remains unclear: using the pre-fusion weights/kernels of the layers for clustering vectors consistently led to significantly better results.

-As for other limitations, we should note that our algorithm is designed to work strictly on layers as described above.
-Namely, convolutional or linear layers with ReLU and maxout or average pooling layers in between.
-Layers that apply computations, like batch normalization layers or the loops of residual blocks of ResNet networks fundamentally change the theory for the analysis of the network.
-For example, similarly to ThiNet, our methods can not be applied for the compression of the terminal convolutional layer of residual blocks.

-\textbf{Non-uniform compression.}\quad The techniques we have presented apply a uniform pruning ratio to all layers of the network.
-However, they can easily be extended to non-uniform pruning if instead of K-means we use hierarchical clustering with a global threshold parameter, like in the CUP framework \citep{Duggal2021}.
-In fact, when used with hierarchical clustering, TropNNC differs from CUP in step 1, where we choose a different approach to build the clustering vectors (or filter features as \cite{Duggal2021} call them) of a convolutional layer, and more importantly in step 3, where we choose a different cluster representative based on tropical geometry.
-We also propose a modification to step 2 of CUP, specifically the hierarchical clustering step using a global distance threshold.
-Since the clustering vectors of different layers have varying dimensions, and vectors in higher-dimensional spaces tend to be more spread out, we introduce two variants for selecting the distance threshold for each layer: \begin{itemize} \item Variant 1: For each layer, take the distance threshold to be some global constant times the square root of the dimension of the clustering vectors of the layer. \item Variant 2: For each layer, take the distance threshold to be some global constant times the mean of the norms of the clustering vectors of the layer. \end{itemize}
+\paragraph{Non-uniform compression.} In Algorithm \ref{alg:non-iter-improved_neural_path} we intentionally did not mention how clustering is performed.
+We can either use K-Means with a constant pruning ratio for all layers, or we can use hierarchical clustering with a global threshold parameter, like in the CUP framework.
+When used with hierarchical clustering, TropNNC differs from CUP in step 1, where we choose a different approach to build the clustering vectors (or filter features as \citet{Duggal2021} call them) of a convolutional layer, and more importantly in step 3, where we choose a different cluster representative based on tropical geometry.
+We also propose a modification to step 2 of CUP.
+Since the clustering vectors of different layers have varying dimensions, and vectors in higher-dimensional spaces tend to be more spread out, we introduce two variants for selecting the distance threshold for each layer: \begin{itemize}[left=0pt, nosep] \item Variant 1: For each layer, take the distance threshold to be some global constant times the square root of the dimension of the clustering vectors of the layer. \item Variant 2: For each layer, take the distance threshold to be some global constant times the mean of the norms of the clustering vectors of the layer. \end{itemize}

-As demonstrated in our experiments, the first variant excels when minimizing the number of parameters, while the second variant is more effective when our objective is to minimize floating-point operation demands.